levibostian/action-sync-branches/README.md

 GitHub Action to copy and push commits from one branch to another.

+> Note: It's recommended to before you use this action, you feel comfortable with git, git branches, git merging, and git commit histories.
+Any automated tool that runs git commands for you should always be used with caution.

 # Why use this action?

 * If you have, for example, a `beta` branch that you make beta deployments with.
 If there are bug fix commits pushed to this branch and you want to copy those bug fix commits over to your default branch of your repository (`main`, `develop`, `next`).